opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 - **[Edit users](../users/)**

 	> **Note:** This allows the *Administrator* to delegate the administration of users to other people that should not have full control of the entire OpenProject installation (Administrator).
+These users can edit attributes of any users, except administrators.
+This means they are able to impersonate another user by changing email address to match theirs.
+This is a security risk and should be considered with caution.

 - **[Create, edit, and delete placeholder users](../placeholder-users/)**